jacobcantwell/amazon-lightsail-minecraft/README.md

 * Instance and disk point-in-time snapshots help back up the data on your Amazon Lightsail instances cost $0.05 USD GB/month

-## How do I remove the Amazon Lightsail resources from my AWS account?
+### How do I remove the Amazon Lightsail resources from my AWS account?

 To remove all your Lightsail resources, delete your Lightsail instances and resources attached to these instances, such as static IP addresses, snapshots, or block storage.
 Lightsail resources are billed incrementally in hours or in fractions of GB-months.
 When all Lightsail resources are deleted, you receive no further billing related to Lightsail.
 For details on deleting your Lightsail resources see: https://aws.amazon.com/premiumsupport/knowledge-center/shut-down-lightsail/

-## Create an Amazon Lightsail instance
+## Create an Amazon Lightsail Instance

 ### Minecraft System Requirements